Ficool

 The tongue snaps, the cart pitches backward violently, throwing us off balance.
 Driven by terror and the sudden shift in momentum, the yonks lurch forth, muscles taut, a guttural 'noor' bellowing from their throats, dry as they surge forward.

-Over my shoulder I watch the cart as it's swallowed whole by the cold, wet and dark.
+Over my shoulder, I watch as the cart is swallowed whole by the cold, wet, and dark.
+Brown turns to black.
+Clear becomes Blur; the horizon chokes, smudging in smoke.